cs4ewp3/wp3/3.7/README.md

 The DPIA template is like a to-do list with guidelines on performing specific tasks and some pre-prepared structures to support the user.
 DPIA template is a combination of a guide and pre-prepared content in the form of table templates that personal data controllers can use to perform the DPIA.
 This solution aims to be primarily of use to the smaller organisations having problems performing or having questions about the assessment's specific steps by giving them a starting point on which they can build.
 ####	Challenges addressed
 The Guidelines for GDPR compliant user experience combine and summarise known guidelines and opinions in the form of an actionable to-do list, supported by integrated checklists and concrete guidelines with explanations.
 It presents a baseline to perform data protection impact analysis when needed or required by the regulation.
 However, there are alternative GDPR guides and tools to perform a DPIA.
 This asset specifically addresses the needs of smaller organisations with limited resources.
 The DPIA template is purposefully made in a simple way that does not have any additional requirements to use and encourages users to change, expand, and upgrade the given template to suit their own organisation requirements and circumstances better.
 This, together with the pre-prepared list of potential risks that have to be addressed in the assessment and the self-assessment form for the users to check and evaluate their work, are the main elements that distinguish it from other similar tools and the main challenges in the process of ensuring GDPR compliance that were addressed.

-The addressed challanges and work done fall under the Holistic Data Protection and Personalized Privacy Protection priority focus areas in the Cybersecurity Research Focus Areas Priorities prepared by the 4 Pilots & ECSO.

 ###	Resources and Outcomes